 This is a quick step-by-step guide on how to fix when your iPhone can’t connect to the App Store.

-There are lots of reasons your iPhone might not connect to the App Store.
+There are many reasons your iPhone might not connect to the App Store.
 Perhaps there’s a problem with your internet connection, Apple’s servers, or the operating system on your iPhone.

-This is a problem that causes a lot of frustrations from iPhone users because they can’t download, install or update their apps.
-By following these tips below, you’ll save yourself this headache.
+This problem causes many frustrations for iPhone users because they can’t download, install or update their apps.
+By following the tips below, you’ll save yourself this headache.

-Tips to fix iPhone can’t connect to the App Store
+How to Fix iPhone Can’t Connect to the App Store

 1. Check Apple’s System Status Page

 The very first thing you want to do is to check Apple’s System Status page.
 That way, you’ll know if the App Store is down or under maintenance.

 It’s very rare that this could happen, but it has happened before when both the App Store and Apple Music have been down.

 The App Store is the very first service listed on this page.
 A green dot to the left of the App Store means that the service is operating normally.
 If you see a gray square, it means the service is under maintenance.